Lingxi-Li/Happy_Hacking_CXX/README.md

 <a name="build"></a>
 ## Build Instructions

-Currently, CPPU is header-only.
-Add the directory containing `cppu` to include path and you are ready to go.
-To build the unit tests, you need to link with gtest (`gtest` and `gtest_main`).
+Currently, HHXX is header-only.
+Add the directory containing `hhxx` to your include path and you are ready to go.
+To build the unit tests, you need to link with gtest (`gtest` and [`gtest_main`](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md#writing-the-main-function)).

 <a name="license"></a>
 ## License